winston0410/proxy-flake/README.md

 # `proxy-flake`

-This repository contains proxy flake I use for [synchronizing inputs across multiple Nix Flakes](https://hugosum.com/blog/syncronizing-inputs-across-flakes).
+This repository contains proxy flake I use for <a href="https://hugosum.com/blog/syncronizing-inputs-across-flakes" target="_blank">synchronizing inputs across multiple Nix Flakes</a>.
 Feel free to fork this repository and create your own proxy flake.

 ## Why do you need a proxy flake?